isomerpages/moe-eunoiajc/_curriculum/Student Development/Sexuality Education.md

 </table>
 <p></p>
 <p><strong><em><u>eTeens</u></em><u> Programme</u></strong>:</p>
-<p>6.&nbsp;<em>eTeens</em>&nbsp;is a programme developed by Health Promotion
+<p>6.&nbsp;<em>eTeens</em> is a programme that was developed by Health Promotion
-Board, in collaboration with the Ministry of Education, to provide JC/CI Year 1 students with accurate information on STI/HIV and protection from a health perspective so as to enable them to make wise, informed, and sensible decisions.</p>
+Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p>7.
-Students are taught skills such as decision-making, assertiveness and
+Students learn the health, social and financial implications of STIs/HIV
-negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STI/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.
-The desired outcome of the&nbsp;<em>eTeens</em>&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.</p>
+on an individual and the family, and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages.</p>
 <p><strong>At Eunoia Junior College, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2026:</strong>
 </p>
 <table style="minWidth: 75px">